-All courts now require that both parents (and sometimes the children also) attend a four-hour class on divorce and its impact on parenting.
+Both parents (and sometimes the children also) must attend a four-hour class on divorce and its impact on parenting.
 These classes are mandatory even if the parents agree on parenting issues and even if the children are almost emancipated.
 The classes can be very useful in driving home how damaging ongoing conflict is on children and can provide information about what behavior to expect from your children and how best to help them through the divorce process.

 Take a look at the resources below to answer any of your questions about parenting classes.
 This information is helpful for anyone getting divorced in Colorado, particularly in and around Denver.